vlsienthusiast00x/edge_ai_workshop/Module_5/module5.md

 ---

 ## Coding neural network for recognising handwritten digits
+We will be using the same MNIST datasat as used before.
 We will use sklearn's `MPLClassifier` to predict digits. `MLPClassifier` is a strong tool for running neural network models which have small amount of data, for a big data, **Keras** is a better approach.
 ```python
 # 3. Define a small MLP
 mlp = MLPClassifier(hidden_layer_sizes=(32,), max_iter=20, activation='relu')